jhildenbiddle/class-change/README.md

 ## Methods

 - **add(*elements*, *classNames*)**
-  Adds one or more CSS classes from the specified element(s).
+  Adds class name(s) to the specified element(s).
 Returns `elements`.
   - `elements`: CSS selector, Node or Node List
   - `classNames`: Space-separated string or Array of class names
 - **remove(*elements*, *classNames*)**
-  Removes  one or more CSS classes from the specified element(s).
+  Removes class name(s) from the specified element(s).
 Returns `elements`.
   - `elements`: CSS selector, Node or Node List
   - `classNames`: Space-separated string or Array of class names
 - **toggle(*elements*, *classNames*, *forceTrueFalse*)**
-  Adds or removes one or more CSS classes from the specified element(s).
+  Adds or removes class name(s) from the specified element(s).
 Returns `elements`.
   - `elements`: CSS selector, Node or Node List
   - `classNames`: Space-separated string or Array of class names
   - `forceTrueFalse` (optional): Boolean or conditional statement that will determine if CSS classes are added (`true`) or removed (`false`).
 - **delegate(*options*)**
   Registers new event listener(s) based on the *options* provided.
-Returns an object containing listener data and a `remove()` method for removing the associated event listener(s).
+Returns an object containing a `remove()` method for removing the associated event listener(s).
 Options are as follows:
   - `options.target`:  The element on which the event listener will be registered.
 Accepts a CSS selector or Node (default: `document.body`).
   - `options.event`: A string representing the event type to listen for (default: `"click"`).
   - `options.matches`: CSS selector that matches the intended event target(s).
+Note that if a CSS selector is used, the selector must be relative to the `options.target` element.
   - `options.add`: CSS class name(s) to add to the `options.change` element(s).
   - `options.remove`: CSS class name(s) to remove from the `options.change` element(s).
   - `options.toggle`: CSS class name(s) to toggle on the `options.change` element(s).
   - `options.change`: CSS selector, Node, Node List or Function representing the element(s) to apply the CSS class change to.
-    - When omitted, class name changes will be applied to the event target element.
+    - When omitted, class changes will be applied to the event target element.
-    - When a CSS selector, Node or Node List is provided, class names changes will be applied to these elements.
+    - When a CSS selector, Node or Node List is provided, class changes will be applied to these elements.
-    - When Function is provided, the function will be called and is expected to return a CSS selector, Node or Node List on which class names changes will be applied.
+    - When Function is provided, the function will be called and is expected to return a CSS selector, Node or Node List on which class changes will be applied.
 The following arguments are passed to the function:
       - `elm`: The element associated with the event.
 For example, an element that was clicked.
       - `index`: The index of `elm` in the `options.matches` collection.
 For example, if the `options.matches` CSS selector matches three elements and the first of those three elements is clicked, the index passed to the `options.change` function will be `0`.